CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-2.md

    ```az sql server list --resource-group [Name of your RG]```
    ```az sql db list --resource-group [Name of your RG] --server [Name of your Server]```

    If you run the command like this you are getting a lot of information to make sense of.
-You can restrict this by using a query
+You can restrict this by using a query:
    ```az sql db list --resource-group [Name of your RG] --query '[].{Name:name}'```

    ```az sql db show --resource-group [Name of your RG] --name MSFTEmployees --query '{name: .name, maxSizeBytes: .maxSizeBytes, status: .status}'```